EnterpriseDB/tpa/docs/src/configure-cluster.md

 Locations represent a collection of settings that instances can “opt in” to.
 You can use them to stand for different data centres, AWS regions, Docker hosts, or something else entirely.
-TPAexec does not expect or enforce any particular interpretation.
+TPA does not expect or enforce any particular interpretation.